Faucaria tigrina (Haw.) Schwantes

 Mesembryanthemum tigrinum (basionym)

 Faucaria tigrina is a small, clamp-forming, succulent perennial up to 6 inches (15 cm) tall.
 The leaves are thick, triangular, green turning purplish in direct sun and up to 2 inches (5 cm) long.
-On the edges of the leaves there are up to 10 upright, soft, white teeth in opposite pairs that look like an animal's mouth.
-The flowers are yellow, up to 2 inch (5 cm) in diameter and appear during the day in the fall and winter.
+On the edges of the leaves, there are up to 10 upright, soft, white teeth in opposite pairs that look like an animal's mouth.
+The flowers are yellow, up to 2 inches (5 cm) in diameter and appear during the day in the fall and winter.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).